bbrtj/btcpaywall/README.md

 Each service registered as a client must keep track of who bought what.
 After the payment is complete and the callback resource responded with HTTP 2XX status, the job of the paywall system is done.

+Note that payments for each client will still end up in the same Bitcoin HD wallet.
+This means that all clients should still be the same person or organization, but can be a different service.

 ### Payment requests
 The payment server accepts payment requests through an API call.
 For a request to be validated, it much identify itself as one of the clients present in the server's database.